MiekeSlim/miekeslim.github.io/CV.md

 # Curriculum Vitae

+# Don't mind the mess, this page is still under construction.

 ## Research interests
 Representation and processing of semantic/pragmatic information in language, quantification, logic in language, language acquisition, linguistic theory in psycholinguistics